isaacrosdail/project-vesper/PROJECT_LOG.md

 3. Improving some of our older JS
 	-Fixing product-forms.js
 		- Move to shared/forms.js & have guarded init there instead of groceries dashboard.js
-		- Rewrite filterUnitOptions to use a 2-stage dict lookup and single loop!
+		- Rewrite filterUnitOptions to use a 2-stage dict lookup & single loop!
 	- Fixing theme-manager.js:
 		- Apply similar refactor here: scrap if/else & instead
 4. JS strings practice